trialsdev/GCP-Image-Viewer/README.md

 ## Setting up the OHIF Viewer

 We will be using the OHIF viewer to view the images from the DICOM store.
 The OHIF viewer will be setup locally by using the docker image.
-A detailed explanation can be found <a href = "https://docs.ohif.org/history/v1/connecting-to-image-archives/google-cloud-healthcare.html">here</a>.
+A detailed explanation can be found <a href = "https://docs.ohif.org/history/v1/connecting-to-image-archives/google-cloud-healthcare.html">here</a> in their website.
+(Follow instructions 6 through 8 in the Setup a Google Cloud Healthcare Project)

+#### OAuth Consent Screen ####

+- Go to APIs & Services > Credentials to create an OAuth Consent screen and fill in your application details.
+    - Under Scopes for Google APIs, click "manually paste scopes".